-All Common Shares to be issued in the entire Offering (whether as part of the Common Shares offering or any of the Series A Units, Series B Units and/or Series C Units offerings) are of the same class of common shares.
+All Common Shares to be issued in the entire Offering (whether as part of the Common Shares offering are of the same class of common shares.
 Each such Common Share entitles its holder to one vote at meetings of common shareholders of the Company and at any other meeting that such holders may be entitled to vote.
 For additional information about the Common Shares, please refer to item 4.1 above.

-The warrants to be issued as part of the Units for the series offerings mentioned above do not entitle their holders to any voting rights.
 A shareholder of Common Shares holding such warrants has only voting rights with respect to the Common Shares such shareholder holds.

-All Common Shares, whether acquired as part of the any of the Series A Units, Series B Units, Series C Units, and/or the Common Share offerings are subject to the Shareholders' Agreement (see item 5.1 Terms of Securities for more details).
+All Common Shares are subject to the Shareholders' Agreement (see item 5.1 Terms of Securities for more details).

-5.1 Terms of Securities
+2.1 Terms of Securities